 For further information, please refer to the Technical Note Collaborative security.

 Storage device: SD Card

-The External log storage on SD card feature is available on all models in the S and SN ranges, except for SN150, SN510, SN710, SN910, SN2000, SN3000 and SN6000 models.
-This feature is offered with a subscription to the "External storage" option (see the Logs - Syslog module).
+The External log storage on SD card feature is available on SN160(W), SN210(W) and SN310 firewall models.
+This feature is offered with a subscription to the "External storage" option.